Querétaro F.C.: The Club Querétaro era

-In 1988 another team was created in the city, named "Club Querétaro".
+In 1988, another team was created in the city, named "Club Querétaro".
 Quickly became a fierce rival to the "UAQ Gallos Blancos".
 These two teams were playing on the Second Division.
-After many unsuccessful seasons, footballer José Antonio García bought the Tampico Madero franchise and put it into the Corregidora stadium under the name of "Club Querétaro".
+After many unsuccessful seasons, footballer José Antonio García bought the Tampico Madero franchise and relocated it to the city of Querétaro, putting it into the Corregidora stadium under the name of "Club Querétaro".
 During this season the team had one of the most remarkable roster which included Rubén Omar Romano, Sergio Bueno, Miguel Herrera, Sergio Almaguer and many more, all of them under the direction of Ricardo La Volpe.

-The team made a modest season and was sold to a group of business men from Querétaro (Vázquez Mellado family) who, despite all of their efforts, lost their category and in 1994 and finally went back into Segunda División.
-Then in 1994, because of the problems of Antonio Peláez Pier with the administration of Tamaulipas stadium, the Tampico Madero team moved to Querétaro under the name of T.M.
-Gallos Blancos but that same season the team was relegated to Segunda División under the hand of José Camacho and Juan de Dios Castillo.
+The team made a modest season and was sold to a group of business men from Querétaro (Vázquez Mellado family) who, despite all of their efforts, lost their category and in 1994 and finally went back into the Segunda División.
+Then in 1994, because of the problems of Antonio Peláez Pier with the administration of the Estadio Tamaulipas, the Tampico Madero team was moved to the city of Querétaro under the name of T.M.
+Gallos Blancos but that same season the team was relegated to the Segunda División under the hand of José Camacho and Juan de Dios Castillo.

-Back in 1998 "Club Querétaro" and "UAQ Gallos Blancos" merged into one club and formed a team that played for three years with the original name of "Gallos Blancos de Querétaro" (White Roosters of Querétaro) until 2002.
+Back in 1998, "Club Querétaro" and "UAQ Gallos Blancos" merged into one club and formed a team that played for three years with the original name of "Gallos Blancos de Querétaro" (White Roosters of Querétaro) until 2002.